sineshashi/CRUD/README.md

 Usage of different modules and packages:

     1) OpenAPI Specification:
-        This is a method of creating Open API documentation by creating a .json or .yaml file.
+        This is a way of creating Open API documentation by creating a .json or .yaml file.
         In this project, a file named openapi.yaml has been created which consists of the details and specifications of APIs created in the project.

     2) Connexion: